marczaku/GP20-2021-0527-Battleships/slides/cpp-9-pointers-references-and-dynamic-memory-management.md

 - **Address-Operator** `&` gives address of any variable
   - In fact, even of functions (more later!)
   - Unary operator
+    - operators that act upon a single operand to produce a new value
   - **Do not confuse** with binary `AND &` (which is a binary operator)

 ---